matter-labs/block-explorer/packages/worker/README.md

 ```
 cp .env.example .env
 ```
 - In order to tell the service where to get the blockchain data from set the value of the `BLOCKCHAIN_RPC_URL` env var to your blockchain RPC API URL.
 For zkSync Era testnet it can be set to `https://zksync2-testnet.zksync.dev`.
-For zkSync Era mainnet can be set to `https://zksync2-mainnet.zksync.io`.
+For zkSync Era mainnet - `https://zksync2-mainnet.zksync.io`.
 - Set up env variables for Postgres database connection.
 By default it points to `localhost:5432` and database name is `block-explorer`.
 You need to have a running Postgres server, set the following env variables to point the service to your database:
   - `DATABASE_HOST`